Moroccan Hammam Essaouira Morocco

 Moroccan Hammam – Moroccan Zest

-Six months into my travels, it was time for a rejuvenating hammam.
-Hammams have a positive effect on body and soul that’s especially helpful for long-term travelers.
-I enjoy them and have written posts about my experiences in Istanbul and Cappadocia Turkey, Serbia, and Bosnia-Herzegovina.
+Six months into my travels, it was time for a rejuvenating Moroccan hammam.
+Hammams have a positive effect on body and soul and are beneficial for weary long-term travelers.
+I enjoy them and have written posts about my experiences in Istanbul and Cappadocia Turkey, Novi Sad Serbia, and Sarajevo Bosnia-Herzegovina.
 Moroccan hammams are similar, but also unique.

-Years ago, before starting a travel blog, I visited an ayurvedic spa in Kerala India.
-Those intense treatments use massage and “holistic and integrative medicine principles to balance doshas,” or body composition.
-The ayurvedic process “enhances spiritual fulfilment and relaxation”.
+Years ago, before starting a travel blog, I visited an ayurvedic (knowledge of life) spa in Kerala South India.
+Those intense, unrivaled treatments use deep massage and “holistic and integrative medicine principles to balance doshas,” or body composition:

 Essaouira Hammams

-There are many neighborhood hammams throughout Essaouira.
-To determine where I felt the most comfortable, I checked out several different possibilities – fancy hotels, spas along the seaside, and those within the walls of the Medina.
-The Moroccan procedure is detailed below, but each hammam has distinct characteristics.
-A fastidious premises is common to all hammams.
+There are many neighborhood hammams in Essaouira.
+To determine where I felt the most comfortable, I visited several different possibilities – fancy upscale hotels and resorts, spas along the seaside, and hammams within the walls of the Medina.
+The Moroccan procedure is detailed below, but each hammam has unique, distinct characteristics.
+A fastidiously clean premises and peaceful environment are common features of all hammams.

 Hammam – Sahara Desert Tour

-The process begins in a heated waiting room or sauna – sometimes with a pool – and evolves to a warm stone treatment room, followed by tea in a cool relaxation area at the end.
+The process begins in a heated waiting room or sauna – sometimes with a pool – and evolves to a warm stone treatment room, followed by tea in a cool relaxation area at the end of the entire process.
 A variation in temperature from hot to cold “stimulates blood flow and encourages the body to sweat out impurities”.
-Nights and mornings are chilly and windy along the Atlantic coast, so the soothing heat felt great.
+Nights and mornings along Essaouira’s Atlantic coastline are windy and chilly, so the soothing heat really felt great.

 Purifying Body and Soul